skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/05_leading_and_managing_a_digital_team.md

 # Leading and managing a digital team

 <blockquote class="post-blockquote">
-<p>"The gardener cannot actually 'grow' tomatoes, squash, or beans &mdash; she can only foster an environment in which the plants do so."</p>
+<p>The gardener cannot actually 'grow' tomatoes, squash, or beans &mdash; she can only foster an environment in which the plants do so."</p>
 <cite><strong>General Stanley McChrystal</strong></cite>
 </blockquote>